TomWhitwell/MTM_Newsite_2022/_retired/radio_music.md

 pars:

+- "Sadly Radio Music is no longer available because it relied on the Teensy 3.2 microcontroller which is no longer made."
 - "Radio Music is a virtual radio module, so it behaves a bit like a radio.
 It is designed to be a source of unexpected audio, not a drum loop player or a sample mangler.
 That said, plenty of people enjoyed it for playing drum loops or mangling samples."
 - "Radio Music has been a popular DIY project since 2014, and has been used by <a href=https://twitter.com/chris_carter_/status/562889299621076993>Chris Carter</a>, <a href=https://twitter.com/russellhaswell/status/552213743363690496>Russell Haswell</a>, <a href=https://vimeo.com/150015591>Richard Devine</a>, and <a href=https://www.youtube.com/watch?v=mfrWxACXkzs>Robin Rimbaud</a>."
 - "In 2017, the module's firmware was completely rewritten and updated, bringing new features including pitch shifting, .wav file support and a new way to configure settings on the module.
 You can <a href=http://polyfather.com/radio_music/>download the latest firmware here</a>, which will run on any Radio Music module. "